-There is a lack of knowledge about how best to overcome many of these challenges.
-The Growth and Economic Opportunities for Women (GrOW) program aims to fill that gap, providing evidence that can inform social and economic policies to improve poor women’s lives, while promoting economic growth.
+The Growth and Economic Opportunities for Women (GrOW) program aims to fill the knowledge gap by providing evidence to inform social and economic policies that improve poor women’s lives while promoting economic growth.
 GrOW also promotes the use of research by decision-makers and seeks to enhance the research capacity of young and Southern-based researchers.